Giuseppe Cenni

 Giuseppe Cenni (27 February 1915 – 4 September 1943) was an Italian officer and aviator.
 A Major in the Regia Aeronautica (Royal Air Force), he is a legend of the Italian Air Force: he was awarded the Gold Medal of Military Valor and six silver medals for military valor, 2nd class German Iron Cross, the transition to effective permanent service and two promotions for war merit, three Crosses to the merit of war; more than 200 war actions, 750 hours of war flight out of a total of 1,460; two wars fought as a protagonist, eight victories in Spain, where he is among the best hunting aces, facing even seven months of very harsh imprisonment, and in the Second World War he is the undisputed ace of dive bombing; he endured the combat loss, in the last war, of 19 pilots, 16 crew members and 13 specialists from her own department; at just 28 years old, he is the youngest Stormo commander of the Regia Aeronautica, Stormo who will be one of the few to be decorated with a gold medal; in seven years he passed from second lieutenant to major in effective permanent service, acting as lieutenant colonel; aerobatic instructor and champion in gliding, where he won national titles and was part of the Olympic group.
-These are the bare but eloquent numbers of Giuseppe Cenni.

 Biography

 Giuseppe Cenni developed a passion for aeronautics as a young man, building gliders while attending the Regio Istituto d'Arte (Royal Institute of Fine Arts) in Parma.
 On 19 June 1935 he enlisted in the Regia Aeronautica as an auxiliary officer cadet.
 He obtained his wings on 20 November, flying a Fiat CR.20.
 In 1936 he volunteered for the Spanish Civil War under the nom de guerre of "Vittorio Stella".
 He bailed out of his aircraft after a series of collisions in fog and was taken prisoner, but was released in an exchange of prisoners.

 Returning to Italy from Spain, Cenni was decorated, returned to the Air Force as a regular officer, and was first assigned to the 6º Stormo, then to the 51º Stormo.
 At the same time, he qualified as an aerobatic instructor.
 At the outbreak of the Second World War, Cenni asked to be brought back from Romania, where he was taking courses for fighter pilots, and was sent to attend courses to qualify to fly the dive bombing plane Junkers Ju 87, or Stuka.
 Cenni was also promoted to captain and given command of the 239a Squadriglia of autonomous dive-bombers on 24 November 1940.
 Based at Lecce Galatina Airport, he participated in dive bombing attacks in Greece and Yugoslavia.
-Cenni may have sank the Greek transport SS Ioanna of 1,192 GRT on 21 April 1941 in Patras harbour.
+Cenni may have sunk the Greek transport SS Ioanna of 1,192 GRT on 21 April 1941 in Patras harbour.